AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-011-matthew-unger .md

 +++

-Description = "Matthew Unger is CEO and Founder of iComply Investor Services Inc a regtech platform that automates compliance procedures for ICOs enabling them to be securely utilized as efficient financial instruments. iComply ICO streamlines legal, due diligence and accounting processes providing automated checks and balances and supports financial literacy, trust, democratization, decentralization and integrity.
+Description = "Matthew Unger is CEO and Founder of iComply Investor Services Inc. a regtech platform that automates compliance procedures for ICOs enabling them to be securely utilized as efficient financial instruments. iComply ICO streamlines legal, due diligence and accounting processes providing automated checks and balances and supports financial literacy, trust, democratization, decentralization and integrity.
 Find out more at iComplyICO.com.
 Matthew is passionate about unlocking the opportunities that new technology has to offer.
 For comprehensive shownotes and links in the episode take a look below or click the episode title"

 aliases = ["/11"]
 author = "Alexandra Moxin"
 categories = []
-date = "2017-01-09T04:09:45-07:00"
+date = "2018-01-09T04:09:45-07:00"
 episode = "11"
 episode_image = "img/guest/matthew_unger.jpg"
 explicit = "no"